otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 export default router;
 ```

-In the `app.js` file, update with the following code.
+In the `app.mjs` file, update with the following code.

 ```javascript
 // Import the Express module